Interactive Decision Tree Diagram

-The Tree View gives you a full interactive diagram of your decision tree — every branch, every answer, every outcome visible at once.
-As you answer questions in the wizard, the active path highlights in real time, showing exactly where you are in the decision logic and how you got there.
+The Tree View renders your interactive decision tree as a full live diagram — every branch, every answer, every outcome visible at once.
+As you answer questions in the wizard, the active path through the interactive decision tree highlights in real time, showing exactly where you are in the logic and how you got there.

-Understanding how to visualize a decision process is more than just drawing boxes and arrows.
+Visualizing a decision process well is more than drawing boxes and arrows.
 The goal is to make a complex, multi-step decision comprehensible — both to the people making the decision and to the people designing the logic.
+An interactive decision tree does this by combining a sequential wizard with a visible diagram of the full structure.

 DrawDecisionTree approaches decision process visualization from three angles: